 Hollow Creek Baby was legally amended to include June Harper as co-writer.

-A second lawsuit over royalties followed.
+A second lawsuit followed over royalties.

 The motel manager stopped asking about Friday after the county music association quietly paid six months in advance.